johnovalle/black-dragon/README.md

 Black Dragon
 ============

-The Black killed your family but was foolish to think it could hide from you deep it's lair surrounded by giant rats, goblins, orcs and skeleton warriors.
+The Black Dragon killed your family but was foolish to think it could hide from you deep it's lair surrounded by giant rats, goblins, orcs and skeleton warriors.
 Kill the dragon and it's minions to bring peace to your dead.